natemcmaster/DotNetCorePlugins/README.md

 Read [this post written by .NET Core engineers](https://github.com/dotnet/coreclr/blob/v3.0.0/Documentation/design-docs/AssemblyLoadContext.ContextualReflection.md) for even more details on contextual reflection.

-## Overriding the Default AssemblyLoadContexts
+## Overriding the Default Load Context

 Under the hood, DotNetCorePlugins is using a .NET Core API called [ApplicationLoadContext][alc-api].
 This creates a scope for resolving assemblies.
 By default, `PluginLoader` will create a new context